aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/compare-documents/_index.md

 ## Specify Advanced Comparing Properties

-There are many different properties of the [CompareOptions](https://apireference.aspose.com/words/cpp/class/aspose.words.compare_options/) class which you can apply when you want to compare documents.
+There are many different properties of the [CompareOptions](https://apireference.aspose.com/words/cpp/class/aspose.words.comparing.compare_options) class which you can apply when you want to compare documents.

 For example, Aspose.Words allows you to ignore changes made during a comparison operation for certain types of objects within the original document.
-You can select the appropriate property for the object type, such as [IgnoreHeadersAndFooters](https://apireference.aspose.com/words/cpp/class/aspose.words.compare_options#a4b63d68eb2a5d39bea39aeb9c757bf31), [IgnoreFormatting](https://apireference.aspose.com/words/cpp/class/aspose.words.compare_options#a68b6b668cec82873813d2f5bb8abde46), [IgnoreComments](https://apireference.aspose.com/words/cpp/class/aspose.words.compare_options#a0f3c55c85f6d5e380a4e0aa0f7b91599), and others by setting them to "true".
+You can select the appropriate property for the object type, such as [IgnoreHeadersAndFooters](https://apireference.aspose.com/words/cpp/class/aspose.words.comparing.compare_options#acd3c6e27c5e265df2bbc51b177025bc6), [IgnoreFormatting](https://apireference.aspose.com/words/cpp/class/aspose.words.comparing.compare_options#ab3f9fe13ef77e0b32090456c951ce5b7), [IgnoreComments](https://apireference.aspose.com/words/cpp/class/aspose.words.comparing.compare_options#a8120312f72c1b3ea721139e9e5a151e7), and others by setting them to "true".

-In addition, Aspose.Words provides the [Granularity](https://apireference.aspose.com/words/cpp/class/aspose.words.compare_options#a14c4731651de1c44e602db44a0a00313) property with which you can specify whether to track changes by character or by word.
+In addition, Aspose.Words provides the [Granularity](https://apireference.aspose.com/words/cpp/class/aspose.words.comparing.compare_options#ad9e6f9a1d7b2628b34c2b045eacd71ff) property with which you can specify whether to track changes by character or by word.

 Another common property is a choice in which document to show comparison changes.
 For example, the “Compare documents dialogue box” in Microsoft Word has the option “Show changes in” – this also affects the comparison results.
-Aspose.Words provides the [Target](https://apireference.aspose.com/words/cpp/class/aspose.words.compare_options#a6e6c83877657a81cb905e636d451a09e) property that serves this purpose.
+Aspose.Words provides the [Target](https://apireference.aspose.com/words/cpp/class/aspose.words.comparing.compare_options#ac74c73db8ab27e3c804d4774aae508ae) property that serves this purpose.

 The following code example shows how to set the advanced comparing properties:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-CompareDocument-CompareDocumentWithCompareOptions.cpp" >}}

-{{% alert color="primary" %}}

-You can compare two documents online by using the [Document comparison online](https://products.aspose.app/words/comparison) tool.

-Note that the comparison method, described above, is used in this tool to ensure getting equal results.
-So you will get the same results even by using the online comparison tool or by using the comparison method in Aspose.Words.

-{{% /alert %}}